 They left when the conversation finally waned down.
 There was nothing more to talk about and Zen was itching to go to the dance floor.
 She was clinging to him, and I was thinking that her boobs were too close that it might merge with his arm.

 He just smiled and mouthed a ‘bye’ to me.

 They’re gone now.
 The calm is here again and it is very welcome.
 I reached in the bag of potato chips but it seems I finished it all by now.
 I reached for another bag in the cupboard.
 Alex must have noticed that I was having difficulty so he opened it for me.
 And we we’re stuffing our faces with chips.
 A few minutes of silence passed before Alex finally spoke.
 “We’re leaving,” he took on that serious tone again.

 I didn’t ask as to why he wanted to leave, because I wanted to get out of here too.
 I feel like I’m suffocating.

 “Yeah, we really need to get out of here,” I grabbed his arm and dragged him to the door.
 When we got to Des’ lawn he fiddles with his car keys for a moment and turned his car engine on as we were walking there.

 I did not know what came over me but I looked back.
 Maybe I was hoping he would chase after us to at least see us go.
 But he wasn’t there on the doorway.
 He could be inside that house still dancing, or he could be making out with his new girlfriend for all I know.
 As I was walking to Alex’s car, I had a weird thought: I may not be religious, but I know of this story from the bible where God warned the people fleeing from a city he had punished from turning back.
 If that house was Sodom or Gomora…

 “...I would’ve turned to salt.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Hey, it's Rai!Write a Review